-Small sections have been excavated over the last century, most extensively in the 1990s.
-You can wander above several shed-covered trenches on wobbly plank scaffolding Relics discovered from this hill are, a golden tablet (from the times of Ariamaneh, the father of Arsham), the golden cup (related to Xerxes, the offspring of Darius) dating to the 5th century BC.
-A sword and a goblet (of approximately the Achaemenian period), and an embossed lion with wings in a leaping position (related to the Achaemenian era).
+Archaeologists excavated small sections over the last century, most extensively in the 1990s.
+You can wander above several shed-covered trenches on wobbly plank scaffolding.
+Relics discovered from this hill are: a golden tablet (from the times of Ariamaneh, the father of Arsham), the golden cup (related to Xerxes, the offspring of Darius) dating to the 5th century BC.
+And also, a sword and a goblet (of approximately the Achaemenian period), and an embossed lion with wings in a leaping position (related to the Achaemenian era).
 These discoveries show that this area, i.e., the Hegmataneh hill was most probably the treasury of the Achaemenian monarchs.

 There exist remains belong to six different historical periods and a peculiar ensemble belongs to the Christians of Iran.
-Due to its historical and cultural great importance, it is well protected.
+And due to it’s historical and cultural great importance, it’s very protected.
 These all signify that civilization was exceptional and of great glamour at this zenith.

 There’s a smart museum nearby, as well as two Armenian churches, now part of Hamedan University.
-The ancient walls’ gold and silver coatings are long gone and it’s hard to envisage the lumpy remnants as having once constituted one of the world’s great cities.
+The ancient walls gold and silver coatings no more exist; and it’s hard to envisage the lumpy remnants as having once constituted one of the world’s great cities.

-Utilizing a modern architectural plan, these bricks were made in workshops located in all northern, southern, western and eastern side of the city.
-Each quadrangular building measure (I 7.5m *l 7.5m *2m) and has got a porch and a hall in the middle and 3 rooms on the both sides.
+Utilizing a modern architectural plan, they made these bricks in workshops located in all four directions of the city.
+Each quadrangular building has got a porch and a hall in the middle and 3 rooms on the both sides.

-These building were constructed in two parallel rows in the back of each other.
+These building are in two parallel rows in the back of each other.
 Between each two rows, paths of 3.5m of width were designed in northeastern and south western side of the building.

 Comment your opinion about this beautiful historical place, we would be happy to here them.